-Level 3 investment property amounting to £1,544m (2019: £194m) is valued with the involvement of external valuers.
+Level 3 investment property amounting to £1,009m (2020: £1,544m) is valued with the involvement of external valuers.
 All property valuations are carried out in accordance with the latest edition of the Valuation Standards published by RICS and are undertaken by appropriately qualified valuers as defined therein.
-Whilst transaction evidence underpins the valuation process, the definition of market value, including the commentary, in practice requires the valuer to reflect the realities of the current market.
+Whilst transaction evidence underpins the valuation process, in practice the definition of market value, including the commentary, requires the valuer to reflect the realities of the current market.
 In this context valuers must use their market knowledge and professional judgement and not rely only upon historic market sentiment based on historic transactional comparables.